jondot/awesome-aha/README.md

   as [here](www.sicpdistilled.com).
 * :book: :wrench: :pushpin: [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) - a classic on a pragmatic thinking for programmers.
 Was a pivotal part of driving a new era of thinking, tools, languages and platforms.
-* :coffee: [Beating the Averages](http://paulgraham.com/avg.html) - how programming languages are related to a mindset